D0miH/electron-react-ts-boilerplate/README.md

-# electron-react-boilerplate
+# electron-react-ts-boilerplate
-A lightweight electron react boilerplate
+A lightweight Electron React boilerplate to use with TypeScript.